-THE PHILANTHROPIC FOUNDATION AIMS TO ACCELERATE POSITIVE CHANGE THROUGH STRATEGIC GRANTMAKING TO INSTITUTIONS IN SCOTLAND AND THE BAHAMAS
+THE SEAN CONNERY FOUNDATION AIMS TO ACCELERATE POSITIVE CHANGE THROUGH STRATEGIC GRANTMAKING TO INSTITUTIONS IN SCOTLAND AND THE BAHAMAS

 GLASGOW MEDIA ARTS CENTRE (GMAC)

 Established in 1982, GMAC Film is an open access media centre based at Trongate 103 in Glasgow.
 Its mission is to engage young people, communities, and emerging film talent from under-represented groups to:

 Create a fair, ethical and diverse screen sector in Scotland